tradingstrategy-ai/trading-strategy/docs/source/programming/learn.rst

 ML Algotrading Wiki
 -------------------

+A wiki website with research and various news sources.
 `MLTraders’ Algotrading and Machine Learning work for everybody. <https://mltraders.wiki/>`_.

 Books, tutorials and courses on Jupyter Notebook